yawks/pyrssw/README.md

         return PyRSSWContent(content, ".myclass {color:blue;}")

 ```
+This source file must be added in handlers/pyrssw_handlers directory.
 The class description is used by the server to generate the root page content using _docstring_.

 See [existing handlers](./pyrssw_handlers) to see what's possible with PyRSSW.